Nelson Van Alden: Biography

-The final season sees Van Alden struggling to keep the lifestyle of associate/muscle George Mueller balanced during his second failing marriage, this time to Sigrid.
+The final season sees Van Alden struggling to keep the life of associate/muscle George Mueller balanced during his second failing marriage, this time to Sigrid.
 Van Alden has since partnered with Thompson's brother Eli (Shea Whigham) who knows Van Alden's true identity.
 Mike Malone (Louis Cancelmi), an undercover agent in Capone's crew, who goes by the alias Mike D'Angelo, recognizes Van Alden and both he and Eli agree to work with Malone to help take Capone down.
 Van Alden also learns that Eli is having an affair with Sigrid.
 Eli and Van Alden eventually return to Capone's hotel to steal ledgers as proof of his tax evasion, but Capone's brother Ralph (Domenick Lombardozzi) becomes suspicious of their behavior.

 The Capone brothers confront them with Malone present, unaware Malone is working undercover.
 With Van Alden's deteriorating home life and facing death at the hands of the Capones, he snaps and attacks the brothers while Eli and Malone watch in shock.
-In a rage, Van Alden confesses his true identity while choking Capone.
-But before he can successfully strangle him, Malone shoots and kills Van Alden in order to ensure that he is not exposed as a federal agent.
+In a rage, Van Alden begins to confesses his true identity while choking Al Capone but before he can strangle him, Malone shoots and kills Van Alden.
 The Capones then foolishly entrust Malone with the ledgers.
 Van Alden's death unwittingly leads to Capone going to prison for tax evasion.